garagehive/garagehive.github.io/docs/garagehive-customer-notifications.md

 ### Writing a message template
 After setting up the details above, it's time to create the message that will be sent to the customer.
 To add a message template, follow the steps below:
-1. You can either send a message via the email or the SMS or both, so there are two sections to set up the messages for both SMS and email.
+1. You can either send a message via the email or the SMS or both.
+There are two sections to set up the messages for SMS and email.
 2. In each section, there is a field called **Field Tags** that defines the specific tags to use in the message template, so that the tagged field is automatically added to the text based on the service document selected.
 Some examples are as follows:
    * **[CustName]** - When included in the message template, the **Customer's Name** from the service document is automatically added in the message.
    * **[VehReg]** - When included in the message template, the **Vehicle Registration No.** from the service document is automatically added in the message.